GitHub Actions

 What is Lingo.dev CI/CD?

 Lingo.dev CI/CD is an AI-powered tool for localizing apps and content in CI/CD, ensuring translations never fall out of date.
-It's built on top of Lingo.dev CLI and available via the ci command:
+For GitHub, Lingo.dev provides a custom GitHub Action that simplifies integration.

 About this guide

-This guide explains how to set up Lingo.dev CI/CD with GitHub Actions and Lingo.dev Engine.
+This guide explains how to set up Lingo.dev CI/CD with the Lingo.dev GitHub Action and Lingo.dev Engine.

 Step 1.
 Set up Lingo.dev CLI